BPS Black Hole Entropy and Attractors in Very Special Geometry. Cubic Forms, Gradient Maps and their Inversion: Examples, III : , ,

 Therefore, the inverse of the gradient map $\nabla _{\mathcal{V}_{L(2,3)}}$ of the cubic form

 can then be found following the procedure discussed in Sec.\ \ref{explin}.

 This model has $q=1$, $P=3$, and $\mathcal{D}_{2}=2$ \cite{dWVP}; thus, the number of variables is

 and the corresponding variables split as $s,\;x^{0},x^{1},x^{2},\;y^{1} \ldots ,y^{6}$; thus, in this model $I=0,1,2$ and $\alpha =1,...,6$.
-This is one of the simplest models related to an homogeneous non-symmetric `special' manifold, and for which, to the best of our knowledge, the BPS black hole entropy and attractors are not known in literature.
-Therefore, we will here work out the computations of this model in full detail.
+This is one of the simplest models related to a homogeneous non-symmetric `special' manifold, and for which, to the best of our knowledge, the BPS black hole entropy and attractors are not known in literature.
+Therefore, In App.\ref {App-L(1,3)} we work out the computations of this model in full detail.